For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-Bachelor's (undergraduate) courses
+• Bachelor's (undergraduate) courses

 Bachelor's level courses are taught in Dutch and English.
 Exchange students need to be fluent in the language they wish to take the courses in.

-The English taught courses are categorized by department.
+The English taught courses are categorized by field of study.
 Almost all courses have specific course entry requirements which are indicated in the course catalogue.
-Below you can find a list of the departments and their standard entry requirements.

 • Artificial Intelligence - application possible for 3rd year students of AI (and related sciences), English taught courses in semester 1 only